 ‘For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
 (Mt.
 25:35-36)

 Messiah says that when we feed, give drink, clothe the naked, visit the sick and prisoners, we are His hands and feet in the earth.
 How we treat our neighbors is of great import.
 Does He just mean this in the literal sense or is He also speaking figuratively?
-The metaphoric language of Scripture demands that His statement is both literal and figurative (spiritual).
+The metaphoric language of Scripture demands that His statement be both literal and figurative (spiritual).
 After all, humans are both flesh and spirit.
 Elohim always deals with the whole person.

 This analogy is the same when we think we need to announce to the world another person’s sins, familial issues, finance issues, or the like.
 When we participate in tearing down the reputation and character of another human being created in the image of Elohim with great revelry, we are an enemy.
+We are satan.
 We are defaming the Name of our Great Elohim.
 We are a destroyer and accuser of the brethren.
 We are the man or woman that strips another down to naked shame.
 The only reason a person could take pleasure in such treachery is because they want to draw attention away from their own fig leaves of insecurity, rejection, and guilt.
 If one must tear down another person to feel better about their own issues, then they are no better than a beast.
 This is the attitude of a destroyer, a snake, and an accuser of the brethren.

 As I write, we are in the Ten Days of Awe, the season of repentance.
 Yom Hakippurim is just around the corner.
 May we be reminded of the true reason for the fast: